EnterpriseDB/edb-installers/README.md

 file is /etc/postgres-reg.ini, and should be considered analagous in function to the sections of the Windows registry used for the same purposes on that platform.\
 \
-StackBuilder requires specific entries for the PostgreSQL server, as well as an\
-entry indicating the installed version of each unique package.
-An example file\
-is show below.\
+StackBuilder requires specific entries for the PostgreSQL server, as well as an entry indicating the installed version of each unique package.
+An example file is show below.\
 \
-; This section is for a server, and is analagous to the PostgreSQL key under\
+This section is for a server, and is analagous to the PostgreSQL key under\
-; HKEY_CURRENT_USER\\Software on Windows\
+HKEY_CURRENT_USER\\Software on Windows\
 [PostgreSQL\\8.3]\
 Version=8.3.3\
 InstallationDirectory=/opt/PostgreSQL/8.3\